 Some of the world's most famous masterpieces are on display here, including Leonardo da Vinci's Mona Lisa and the Venus de Milo.

 A large number of the museum's paintings were owned by the various kings who lived in the Louvre when it was a royal residence.
 Other pieces were acquired thanks to France's treaties with the Vatican and the Republic of Venice.
-Of course, the collection was further enriched by the spoils of Napoleon I.
+The collection was further enriched by Napoleon I's booty.

 The guided tour will focus mainly on three rooms, the Denon Wing, the Richelieu Wing and the Sully Wing, which contain the most representative works of the museum and the most popular worldwide.
 Among the works that the guide will show you are: Mona Lisa, Les Noces de Cana, Victoire de Samothrace, Le Sacre de l'Empereur Napoléon Ier**, La Liberté Guidant le Peuple**, Vénus**, Louis XIV****, La Dentellière**.